nessche/kaminari-rspec/README.md

     stub_pagination(resource, :total_count => 50, :current_page => 3, :per_page => 10)

 will create the pagination links for a total count of 50 elements, with 10 elements per page and page 3 being the current_page.
+If `resource` contains more than 10 elements, only the first 10 will be shown.

 ## Detecting mocking framework